NYC Ferry in New York

 Taking a bike

 When you feel like having a beach day you can take the ferry from Wall Street to Rockaway Beach.
 In around an hour the Rockaway Ferry brings you from Manhattan to the Rockaway Beach peninsula, on the south side of Queens.
-It is less touristy than Coney Island, for example.
-However, it is a nice place to visit in the warm summer months, especially in combination with the relaxing boat ride.
+It is less touristy than Coney Island but is a nice place to visit in the warm summer months, especially when combined with the relaxing boat ride.